Learn About Being a Band/Artist Manager

 - Oversee other people working for the band, like accountants, agents, and merchandisers.

-What Jobs an Artist Manager Does for Unsigned Artists
+What Does an Artist Manager Do for Unsigned Artists

 How to Become a Manager